JOB OPENINGS FOR EMERGENCY FIRE FIGHTERS, CAMP HELP & FIRE OVERHEAD

-- All experienced Firefighters must attend a mandatory Standards for Survival Refresher Training Course every year.
+All experienced Firefighters must attend a mandatory Standard s for Survival Refresher Training Course every

-NOTE: 2020 Work Capacitv Tests (WCTs)* and "Standards for Survival" Refresher training are combined into one day on Thursdays.
+On Thursdays.
 Work Capacity Tests will be conducted in the mornings.
 Individuals must be checked in at Division of Fire NO LATER than 8:30 a.m.
-Refresher Training will be scheduled after the WCT's from 12:30 p.m. to 5:00 p.m.
+Refresher Training will be scheduled after the WCTs from I2:30 p.m. to 5:00 p.m.

 2020 DRUG TEST PROCEDURES: